MetOffice/CDDS/cdds/cdds/deprecated/transfer/etc/README.rst

 ..
 (C) British Crown Copyright 2022, Met Office.
 ..
-Please see LICENSE.rst for license details.
+Please see LICENSE.md for license details.

 This directory contains example configuration files that can be used with the data dissemination library.